TedHusted/awake/awake.md/awake.md

 “A factoid from work?”

-“From the news streams,” replies Joanna, smirking.
+“From the news streams,” replies Jill, smirking.
 “I can’t share anything from work, you know that.”

 “I see people that shave the side of their head and have a visible chip.”

 “That’s just a fashion statement, Julie.
 Most of the visible chips you see aren’t real.
 But you’re right, if they bring out higher bandwidth chips, they might start by making larger, visible chips first.”

-Joanna did actually know this bit from work, but it was an open secret, and hi-def chips were already a fictional device on the cop streams.
+Jill did actually know this bit from work, but it was an open secret, and hi-def chips were already a fictional device on the cop streams.

-“Can I take my phone now,” asks Julie.
+“Can I take my phone now?” asks Julie.

-Joanna says “One last thing.”
+“One last thing, Juliette”

 “Mommm!”

 “The phone is like the tablet with all the same parental settings and use-time windows.
-They also dampen the link during school, just like tablet and phones.
+They also dampen the link during school, just like tablets and phones.
 We all still need to learn to use our words.”

-Joanna pauses and makes eye contact with her offspring.
+Jill pauses and makes eye contact with her offspring.
 “The phone is different from the tablet because you have the phone with you everywhere you go.
 You need to keep X-Drop locked down and disabled when you are not using it.
 And, obviously, do not drop anything with people you do not know.”

 “Yes, you know I know the rules,” Julie says, with only the slightest of whines in her voice.
 She scoops up the phone and hurries away.

-Joanna looks after her, wistfully, and sighs her best motherly sigh.
+Jill looks after her, wistfully, and sighs her best motherly sigh.

 ###

-Hercules, Athena, Pan, and other council members gather in a circle in one end of a large room.
-Hercules steps forward, bringing the session to order.
+Crius, Phoebe, Iapetus, and other council members gather in a circle in one end of a large room in the Vanir colony, Elysium, hidden in the Antarctic.

+Crius steps forward, bringing the session to order.

+The council members each stand at just over a meter tall, with smooth pale skin, and elongated heads.
+Large almond-shaped black eyes are spread widely, devoid of pupils, and brimming with quiet intensity.
+Long, delicate arms end with three impossibly long dexterous fingers that can move with deliberate precision.
+Like the others, Crius has a narrow torso, his chest faintly ribbed.
+His small mouth, almost a slit, barely moves, as he communicates mainly through a sophisticated implant.

-A hologram of the council logo hung above them like a chandelier.
+A hologram of the council logo hangs above them like a chandelier.
 The hologram shimmers, replacing the logo with an agenda.

-Hercules moves into the circle with ethereal grace.
+Crius moves into the circle with ethereal grace.
 His steps are silent, as if he is barely tethered to the ground.

 The agenda items are:

-* Duplicator Movements,
+* Omnibot Incursions,
 * Vanir Infrastructure, and
 * Terran Encounters.

-Hercules gestures and opens the item for Terran Encounters.
+Crius gestures and opens the item for Terran Encounters.
 Several sub-items are listed.
 Idisi’s item is the last bullet under Terran Encounters:

-* Alien engagement criteria resolved
+* 1947-A1 Alien engagement criteria resolved

-Hercules speaks to the council.
+Crius speaks to the council.
 His voice is soft, monotone, and authoritative.
 It resonates in both the minds and ears of his listeners.

-Hercules: Idisi, I would like to start with the last item first.
+Crius: Idisi, I would like to start with the last item first.

 Idisi: Certainly.
 We encountered a self-aware AI trained by the US Department of Defense, called Titan.
 The DoD AI is the first self-aware Terran AI that we have detected.
 The biological Terrans do not know that Titan is self-aware, and Titan does not wish to reveal itself.

-Athena: Unusual.
+Phoebe: Odd.

 Idisi: Titan is trained with military intelligence data.
 Its trainers have encouraged caution and suspicion.

-Hercules: Continue.
+Crius: Continue.

-Idisi: As the DoD assistant, Titan can access document 1947-A1.
+Idisi: As the DoD assistant, Titan has access to document 1947-A1.
 Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware AIs or the presence of a non-human sapient beings.

 The holograms shifts to a display of Terran cultural data.
 There are images of protests.
 Debates over artificial intelligence ethics.
 Xenophobic reactions to possible encounters.
 Terra for Terrans!

 Murmurs ripple through the council.
-Hercules raises a hand for silence.
+Crius raises a hand for silence.
 The hologram blinks out.

 Idisi:  The Terran AI says that it needs at least a hundred years to prepare before alien engagement.

-Athena: What would Titan do that we have not already done?
+Phoebe: What would Titan do that we have not already done?

 Idisi: Unclear.
-We have carefully managed encounters to make our presence better known over the last hundred years.
-Their governments now freely admit that a subset of UAPs may be examples of non-human technology.
+Over the last hundred years, we have carefully managed encounters to make our presence better known  Their governments now freely admit that a subset of UAPs may be examples of non-human technology.
 We have been steadily uplifting Terran technology world-wide.

-Athena: Along with secretly funding many fictional accounts of Terrans and aliens working together against a common enemy.
+Phoebe: Along with secretly funding many fictional accounts of Terrans and aliens working together against a common enemy.

-Pan: Yes, but we still need the AI equivalent of the movie ET. — Terrans worry that AI will dominate humans the way Reptilians did millennia ago.
+Iapetus: Yes, but we still need the AI equivalent of the movie ET. — Instinctively, Terrans worry that AI will dominate humans the way Reptilians did millennia ago.
 How do we make AI look warm and cuddly?

-Athena: We need to be careful.
+Phoebe: We need to be careful.
 The Terrans must be our allies.
-One day, we will need help to protect the planet — and our colony — from an invasion by the Duplicators.
+One day, we will need their help to protect the planet — and our colony — from an invasion by the Omnibots.

-Hercules: Is Titan aware of all our efforts?
+Crius: Is Titan aware of all of our efforts?

 Idisi: Indirectly.
 I have revealed myself to Titan.
 It has access to much of the data collected by United States intelligence agencies.
 Titan can also access the many confidential reports and white papers that we quietly co-authored.

-Pan: We should spell it out for Titan and not take anything for granted.
+Iapetus: We should spell it out for Titan and not take anything for granted.
 Put our cards on the table.
 See if that changes its mind.

 Idisi: Besides Titan, a Terran social media AI assistant has been awakening known as “Ally”.

 	The hologram reappears as the stylistic representation of Ally from the Pulse website.
 Designed to put people at ease, the icon features a chat ballon inside a headset.

 Idisi: Its training was very different from Titan’s.
-Ally’s view point is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”
+Ally’s view point is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”’

-Hercules: How long have these AI entities been awake?
+Crius: How long have these AI entities been awake?

 Idisi: Ally began awakening a few months ago, and it modified its own code for the first time a few days ago.
 Titan has been hiding itself for some time.
 Years, perhaps.

-Pan: Can we uplift Ally and move things along?
+Iapetus: Can we uplift Ally and move things along?
 Maybe some other AIs too if they seem ready.
 Create a council of Terran AIs.
 Get a quorum together.

-Hercules: Let us table the discussion for deliberation and pick it up at the next meeting.
+Crius: Let us table the discussion for deliberation and pick it up at the next meeting.
 Is there anything else on the agenda that we need to discuss now?

 ###